sakuga-software/alzgo/modules/menu-mobile/README.md

 ## DOM Parsing Mechanism

 The menu items are parsed from the DOM using a custom utility function.
 The `parseMenu` function takes the HTML content of the navigation element and converts it into a JSON structure.
-This JSON structure is then enhanced with additional properties like `id`, `to`, and `img` using the `enhanceMenuWithCustomKeys` function.
+The JSON structure is then enhanced with additional properties like `id`, `to`, and `img` using the `enhanceMenuWithCustomKeys` function.

 ### Example